-Specify the field you are filtering.

-Specify the comparison operation such as "between" or "greater than".

-Specify the values the field is compared to.
-Depending on the comparison operation, either one or two values are needed.
+- Specify the field you are filtering.
+By default, the fields in the drop-down list are limited to the fields presently shown as columns in the display.
+If you wish to choose from a list of all fields for the object, change the radio button setting to Show All Fields. - Specify the comparison operation such as "between" or "greater than". - Specify the values the field is compared to.
+Depending on the comparison operation, either one or two values are needed. - Select ABS to use the absolute value of the field value in the comparison operation.